Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 4. Select the client secret authentication method as either "Auto-generated client secret key" or "Custom client secret key."
 In this example, "Auto-generated client secret key" is used.

 5. Select the appropriate role for this service account.
 In this example, Central Admin is used.
-Your service account should now be created:
+Your service account should now be created.

     ![service acoount dialog screen](/Images/integration/create-service-account.png)